 Interview with Karl Hermanns, Global Managing Director at Christie’s

-Karl Hermanns is the Global Managing Director at Christie’s, and he has a huge wealth of experience in the luxury field with particular expertise in the operations and marketing of brands.
+Karl Hermanns is the Global Managing Director at Christie’s, and he has a huge wealth of experience in the luxury field with particular expertise in strategy and marketing of brands.

-Hermanns started out in the analytical halls of Ernest & Young, before going on to head up the marketing department at Barneys New York, where he oversaw a huge transformation into both digital and physical growth that extended beyond the US.
-Karl now runs a series of departments at Christie’s, where he has been an integral part of cultivating the refreshing appeal that the company has with the next generation of auction buyers.
-Due to this varied experience across the retail and art worlds, his insight into where the luxury space may be heading next is quite fascinating.
+Hermanns started out in the analytical halls of Ernst & Young, before going on to head up the marketing department at Barneys New York, where he oversaw a huge transformation into both digital and physical growth that extended beyond the US.
+Karl now runs a series of departments at Christie’s, where he has been an integral part of cultivating fresh appeal with the next gen. Due to this varied experience across the retail and art worlds, his insight into where the luxury space may be heading next is quite fascinating.

 When it comes to defining what luxury is, Hermanns believes there are at least three things to consider, which can be summed up under the umbrellas of quality, status and investment.
 Understanding these, and indeed how they are changing, is critical to establishing how brands might be able to compete with the traditional luxury players.